Asthma is a condition in which the airways narrow—usually reversibly—in response to certain stimuli.

 Anticholinergic drugs, such as ipratropium, block acetylcholine from causing smooth muscle contraction and from producing excess mucus in the bronchi.
 These drugs are inhaled.
 These drugs further widen (dilate) the airways in people who have already been given beta-adrenergic drugs.

 Leukotriene modifiers, such as montelukast, zafirlukast, and zileuton, also help control asthma.
-They are anti-inflammatory drugs, preventing the action or synthesis of leukotrienes, chemicals made by the body that cause bronchoconstriction.
+They are anti-inflammatory drugs that prevent the action or synthesis of leukotrienes.
+Leukotrienes are chemicals made by the body that cause bronchoconstriction.
 These drugs, which are taken by mouth, are used more to prevent asthma attacks than to treat them.

 Mast cell stabilizers:

-These drugs, which are inhaled, include cromolyn and nedocromil.
-Mast cell stabilizers are thought to inhibit the release of inflammatory chemicals from mast cells and make the airways less likely to narrow.
+Mast cell stabilizers, which are inhaled, include cromolyn and nedocromil.
+These drugs are thought to inhibit the release of inflammatory chemicals from mast cells and make the airways less likely to narrow.
 Thus, they are also anti-inflammatory drugs.
 They are useful for preventing but not treating an attack.
-These drugs may be helpful for children who have asthma and for people who develop asthma from exercise.
-Mast cell stabilizers are very safe and must be taken regularly even when a person is free of symptoms.
+Mast cell stabilizers may be helpful for children who have asthma and for people who develop asthma due to exercise.
+These drugs are very safe and must be taken regularly even when a person is free of symptoms.